 DP16863 A Fair Day's Pay for a Fair Day's Work: Optimal Tax Design as Redistributional Arbitrage

 We study optimal tax design based on the idea that policy-makers face trade-offs between multiple margins of redistribution.
-Within a Mirrleesian economy with earnings, consumption and retirement savings, we derive a novel formula for optimal income and savings distortions based on redistributional arbitrage.
-We establish a sufficient statistics representation of the labor income and capital tax rates on top income earners in dynamic environments, which relies on the observed distributions of both income and consumption.
-Because consumption has a thinner Pareto tail than income, our quantitative results suggest that it is optimal to shift a substantial fraction of the top earners' tax burden from income to savings.
+Within a Mirrleesian economy with earnings, consumption and retirement savings, we derive a novel formula for optimal non-linear income and savings distortions based on redistributional arbitrage.
+We establish a sufficient statistics representation of the labor income and capital tax rates on top income earners, which relies on the comparison between the Pareto tails of income and consumption.
+Because consumption is more evenly distributed than income, it is optimal to shift a substantial fraction of the top earners' tax burden from income to savings.
 Our results extend to economies with one-dimensional heterogeneity and general preferences over an arbitrary set of commodities.